Ski & Snowboard Lessons

 Prices do not include lift tickets/terrain access or equipment rentals.

 |Group Adult Classes

 3PM-4PM (1 Hour)

 |Group Night Classes

 1-hour private lessons are not available to be reserved online.
 You must visit us in-person to book a 1-hour lesson at Bear Mountain or Snow Summit.
 Not available to pre-book online or in the call center. rich-text, responsive-table

-Ski at Snow SummitTake your skills to new heights with a 1-hour private ski lesson during the day or option to learn under the stars with a 1-hour private Night Session lesson at Snow Summit on select dates.
+Snow SummitTake your skills to new heights with a 1-hour private lesson during the day or option to learn under the stars with a 1-hour private Night Session lesson at Snow Summit on select dates.

 Must book in-person.

-Snowboard at Bear MountainMake your day an amazing one by lining up your own personal pro.
+Bear MountainMake your day an amazing one by lining up your own personal pro.
 Our knowledgeable and caring pros will allow you to experience the mountain like no other.
-Skip the lift lines, and have the day tailored your way.

 Do I need a lift ticket?A season pass or lift ticket to access any terrain, even if your skill level does not require use of chairlifts.